What are the aims of this leaflet?

 A squamous cell carcinoma is a type of cancer that can occur in a number of parts of the body, but this leaflet refers only to squamous cell carcinoma originating from the skin.

 There are two main types of skin cancer: melanoma and non-melanoma skin cancer.
 Squamous cell carcinoma (SCC) is a non-melanoma skin cancer (NMSC), and the second most common type of skin cancer in the UK.
 NMSC accounts for 20% of all cancers and 90% of all skin cancers.
 SCC accounts for 23% of all NMSC.

 What causes a squamous cell carcinoma?

-Squamous cell carcinomas can also develop in skin damaged by other forms of radiation, in burns and persistent chronic ulcers and wounds and in old scars.
-Certain human viral wart viruses can also be a factor.
+Squamous cell carcinomas can also develop in skin damaged by other forms of radiation, in burns, persistent chronic ulcers and wounds, and in old scars.
+Certain human viral wart viruses can also contribute to its development.
 However, SCC itself is not contagious.

 Who is most likely to have a squamous cell carcinoma?

 The following groups of people are at greater risk of developing SCC:

 - Immunosuppressed individuals (people with reduced immune systems) either due to medical treatment, such as methotrexate, ciclosporin and azathioprine, or due to diseases which affect immune function, including inherited diseases of the immune system or acquired conditions such as leukaemia or HIV;

 - Patients who have had an organ transplant because of the treatment required to suppress their immune systems to prevent organ rejection